pydantic/pydantic/docs/concepts/fields.md

     2. VSCode will show a warning here.

-    To "trick" VSCode into preferring the field name, you can use the `str` function to wrap the alias value:
+    To "trick" VSCode into preferring the field name, you can use the `str` function to wrap the alias value.
+    With this approach, though, a warning is shown when instantiating a model using the alias for the field:

     ```py
     from pydantic import BaseModel, ConfigDict, Field